Cyclesense Logo

 For small items we use Royal Mail's 48 service which has a delivery time of typically 2-3 days from dispatch; though you do have the option to upgrade to 24 which is generally next-day from dispatch if you require your order sooner.
 Please note in some cases the item will need to be signed for, so please provide an address where someone will be in.

 Orders of over £40 will qualify for free standard postage with Royal Mail 48.
-This excludes certain bulky or awkward items (for example shoes and helmets) which will be calculated automatically at the basket screen.
-Unless stated otherwise, bikes also do not qualify for free postage.
-Please see below for details on that.
+This may exclude certain bulky or awkward items which will be calculated automatically at the basket screen.

-When we send out a larger parcel such as a bike or trailer we use a tracked courier such as TNT's next-day service.
+When we send out a larger parcel such as a bike or trailer we use a next-day courier - usually either DPD or Parcelforce.

 For these reasons please supply us with a delivery address where there will be someone in to sign for your parcel.
 If there is nobody in when the couriers call, they will leave a card.
 You can then phone them to arrange delivery for another day or collect your goods from your local depot (a photo ID with proof of address will be required).